-Two weeks ago, I wrote about enjoying more peace during the holidays.
-Many of you have shared your stories about simplifying, which I love hearing:
+After I wrote about how to enjoy a more peaceful holiday season, several of you shared your stories about simplifying which I love hearing:

 “Last year, I decided not to put out the 85-piece snow village,” writes Lauren F. “Instead, I arranged some candles and fresh pine boughs on the credenza.
 My family hardly noticed!”